canjs/can-debug/doc/can-debug.md

 before, observables used internally are listed as dependencies, such is the case of `Observation<Person{}'s fullName getter>` in the example.

-The following demos a live version of the previous example, click the [logWhatChangesMe] button and open the browser's console tab to inspect the generated message:
+The following demos a live version of the previous example, click the `logWhatChangesMe` button and open the browser's console tab to inspect the generated message:

 @demo demos/can-debug/log-what-changes-map.html

-Understading the relationships between types is helpful to debug certain kind of issues, but most of the time you want to understand what affects another kind of
-observables: DOM nodes.
+Understanding the relationships between types is helpful to debug certain kind of issues, but most of the time you want to understand what affects another kind of observables: DOM nodes.

 The following example builds upon the previous code, and adds two `<input>` elements that are cross bound to the `first` and `last` properties of the `Person` map, then `fullName` is printed out in the page using a `<h1>` element.

-Then [logWhatChangesMe] is called to log what observables affect the `<h1>` element:
+Then [can-debug.logWhatChangesMe] is called to log what observables affect the `<h1>` element:

 ```js
 var Person = DefineMap.extend("Person", {